On the Global Optimality of Linear Policies for Sinkhorn Distributionally Robust Linear Quadratic Control: Numerical Experiments

-In \cref{fig:plots}, we benchmark the classical LQG controller designed based on $\hat{\Sigma}$ against the Sinkhorn DR LQG policy obtained by solving \eqref{eq:DR-LQG} with radii $\rho_{x_0} = \rho_{w_t} = \rho_{v_t} = 10^3$ and regularization parameter $\epsilon = 1$.
-Specifically, we compare the performance of these controllers on $5000$ realizations of the exogenous disturbances drawn from the nominal Gaussian distribution (on the left) and from the respective nature's optimal choice of distribution $\Prob$ within $\mathcal{S}$ (on the right).
+In \cref{fig:plots}, we benchmark the classical LQG controller designed based on the nominal covariances against the Sinkhorn DR LQG policy obtained by solving \eqref{eq:DR-LQG} using the conic program in \cref{prop:SDP_reformulation} with radii $\rho_{x_0} = 20,\rho_{w_t} = 0.2, \rho_{v_t} = 20$ and regularization parameter $\epsilon = 0.01$.
+Specifically, we compare the performance of these controllers on $5000$ realizations of the exogenous disturbances drawn from the nominal Gaussian distribution (on the left) and from the respective nature's adversarial choice of distribution $\Prob$ within $\mathcal{S}$ (on the right).
 As expected, we observe that the Sinkhorn DR LQG policy incurs a slightly higher average cost when the true distribution corresponds to the nominal one.
 Conversely, when the noise distributions are selected adversarially within $\mathcal{S}$, we observe that the proposed Sinkhorn DR LQG policy achieves a lower average cost.
 These results validate our design and highlight fundamental tradeoff between nominal performance and distributional robustness.